 An agent is not entitled to be paid or recover any amount for an agent service unless the agent is a registered agent.

-[Section 266 inserted by No. 42 of 2004 s.
+[Section 266 inserted: No. 42 of 2004 s.
 130.]

 267. Appeal costs

 (1) The District Court is not to make an order for costs against a worker on the ground that an appeal under Part XIII was successful.